 454 Calories; 6g protein; 35g Carbohydrates; 32g fat.

 * add a couple of pinches of cayenne pepper for that extra subtle dynamite.

 It’s that time to think of some delicious gifts this year…

 Can’t make it to Paris?
 Create many Parisian teacakes and pastries with my second book, ‘Teatime in Paris‘.

-Turn them into Personalized Gifts
+Turn them into Personalised Gifts